 When fire ravaged the Anderson’s home they nearly didn’t get out alive.
 Their house was built before 1975 when smoke detectors were made standard.
 Today, 6 of 10 buildings house families at risk of not being alerted of a fire.

 This example uses visual language and details to paint a picture in the listener’s mind.
 This will help your donor feel connected to the patron, community, or cause your organization supports.
-Get started using our guide to creating your Five Minute Messages.
+Get started using our guide to creating your Impact Messages.

 Consider these case studies: